svenlr/swift-map/README.md

 **Example:** We want to map Caps+o to PageDown.
 (i.e., for every application, it will look as if you pressed the PageDown arrow key when you press Caps+o).
 1. In order to find the key code for o, you type `xev` in command line, focus the appearing window and then press o.
-The key code is printed in the terminal, it's 32 in the example.
+The key code is printed in the terminal, usually 32.
-2. With `xev`, find the key code for the PageDown - in the example it's 117.
+2. With `xev`, find the key code for the PageDown - usually 117.
-3. Now, find the key label: `cat /usr/share/X11/xkb/keycodes/evdev | grep 117` , which prints ```<PGDN> = 117;```
+3. Now, find the key label: `cat /usr/share/X11/xkb/keycodes/evdev | grep " 117;"` , which prints ```<PGDN> = 117;```

 Here is the resulting JSON for remapping Caps+o to the PageDown key (PGDN):
 ```json